Ian Potter, PhD X

 May Chang is an executive who has spent 25 years in the healthcare sector in leadership roles at large community hospitals and major multi-site hospitals.
 She is currently the Principal of May Chang Consulting, offering executive leadership strategies.

-Ms. Chang graduated from the University of Toronto and holds the prestigious Fellowship designations from both the CPA and CMA.
+She graduated with distinction from the University of Toronto and holds the prestigious Fellowship designations from both the CPA and CMA.

 Greg Devries X